-- The unique sounds that can be joined to create words

-- The sound of "p" in pin, pet, and pat

-- The sound of "b" in bed, bat, and bird

-- Newborns are biologically capable of hearing the entire range of phonemes in all languages worldwide - Can discriminate sounds they have never heard before such as phonemes from a foreign language
+- The basic building blocks of language - The unique sounds that can be joined to create words - The sound of "p" in pin, pet, and pat - The sound of "b" in bed, bat, and bird - Infants can distinguish many of these sounds, some of them as early as 1 month after birth - Newborns are biologically capable of hearing the entire range of phonemes in all languages worldwide - Can discriminate sounds they have never heard before such as phonemes from a foreign language

 Infants use many tools to identity words in speech.
-They don't understand the meaning of the word yet, but they can recognize a
+They don't understand the meaning of the word yet, but they can recognize a word as a distinct configuration of sounds

 The language environment for infants is not solely auditory.

-Much language exposure comes - Parents and adults help infants master language sounds by talking in a distinctive style How do adults talk to infants?
+Much language exposure comes from face-to-face interaction with adults

+Parents and adults help infants master language sounds by talking in a distinctive style

+How do adults talk to infants?

 How can this help infants master the language?

-Adults Use Infant-Directed Speech Adults speak slowly and with exaggerated changes in pitch Adults speak slowly and with exaggerated changes in pitch and loudness and elongated pauses between utterances changes provide the infant with more salient language cues Helps infants perceive the sounds that are fundamental Helps infants perceive the sounds that are fundamental to their language
+Adults Use Infant-Directed Speech

+- Adults speak slowly and with exaggerated changes in pitch and loudness and elongated pauses between utterances - Also known as parentese, motherese, or child-directed speech - Infant-direct speech may attract infants' attention more than adult-directed speech because its slower pace and accentuated changes provide the infant with more salient language cues - Helps infants perceive the sounds that are fundamental to their language
-0 - 1

-Speec hΙ Pr റ് 11 വ ۲ı 0 r

-Opece. ш LL υu ·u ш v 1
+Speech Production

+- At 2 months, infants begin making sounds that are language-based

+- Starts with cooing

-- At 2 months, infants begin making sounds that are language-based - $\,\underline{\hspace{1.5pt}\raisebox{.5pt}{$\scriptstyle \bullet$}}\,\,$ At 5 to 6 months, infants produce extended repetition of - - Cooing turns into babbling - "ma-ma-ma, da-da-da, ba-ba-ba" - At 7 months, babbling includes - The pitch of their babbling first rises and then falls or the pitch starts flat and rises at the end
+- At 5 to 6 months, infants produce extended repetition of certain single syllables, Speech-like sound that have no meaning

+- Cooing turns into babbling

+- "ma-ma-ma, da-da-da, ba-ba-ba"

+- At 7 months, babbling includes intonation

+- The pitch of their babbling first rises and then falls or the pitch starts flat and rises at the end